-A few months ago, I was traveling by train from London to Cardiff with my usual accompaniment of a small suitcase and computer rucksack.
+I was traveling by train from London to Cardiff with my usual accompaniment of a small suitcase and computer rucksack.
 I jumped on board, found my reserved seat and settled myself in a table seat to enjoy my late lunch and check my phone for emails All good so far, but then it happened...I was suddenly unpleasantly surprised by a shower from above.
 I got up rather quickly as water continued to drop from the ceiling vent onto me, and the seat I'd been occupying.
-My first thought can be summed up in 3 letters...WTF (well that's fantastic!).
+My first thought can be summed up in 3 letters...WTF (which we all know stands for, well that's fantastic!).
 OK, maybe I've cleaned it up a little, but you get the point.

 He came immediately and after getting a brief explanation of my predicament, he said, without hesitation, I'm so sorry, I'll find you another seat.
 Let me help you relocate your luggage.
 He directed me to the other end of the train, telling me he’d meet me the other side of the buffet car.